 At Smith Assembly, we believe that embracing and empowering a breadth of perspectives results in better culture and better business.
 Global Innovators are solution-driven, brave, collaborative, and inspiring leaders from around the world who are pushing forward innovation in their own communities.
-In this blog post, I’d like to introduce you to Estrella Soto, a Global Innovator from Oaxaca Mexico with whom we collaborated to co-design our Early 2021 Online Workshop.
+In this blog post, I’d like to introduce you to Estrella Soto, a Global Innovator from Oaxaca Mexico with whom we collaborated to co-design our 2021 Team Building Workshops.

 Building Ecological Houses for Families at Socio-Economic Risk

 Estrella Soto is a Oaxacan environmental scientist, Co-Director of the non-profit Techamos Una Mano, and Co-Founder of the OAXIN Innovation Center.
 She has dedicated her career to social and environmental impact projects in her local city and state of Oaxaca.
 Since 2010, Estrella has helped construct dozens of houses for families at socio-economic risk with the non-profit Techamos Una Mano, first as a volunteer and now as the organization’s Co-Director.

 “My interest in working in impact projects started when I was in high school.
 I was 14 years old when I first had the opportunity to participate in a project that changed my life.
 It was a project called Techamos Una Mano, that my high school teacher started with a group of his students to build houses for people in need.
 What is unique about it is that we repurpose waste like tetrapack, wood, and plastic bottles to create panels that once assembled together provide a robust, affordable, and innovative alternative to concrete housing.
 Being part of this project since I was a teenager showed me that there are very simple ways to contribute to solutions to the problems around me.” — Estrella

 Supporting the Development of Grassroots Technologies & Community Businesses